-The second goal of this paper is developing an equivariant theory on the level of flow category, which would serve as a model of defining equivariant Floer theory.
+The second goal of this paper is developing an equivariant theory on the level of flow categories, which would serve as a model for defining equivariant Floer theory.
 When there is a group $G$ symmetry on the Morse-Bott theory, the cohomology theory should be enriched to a $G$-equivariant theory.
-One typical method is to approximate the homotopy quotient.
-Bourgeois and Oancea \cite{bourgeois2013gysin} used a construction inspired by the cascade method to define $S^1$-equivariant symplectic homology in this spirit.
-In our case, the homotopy quotient construction is very natural on the level of flow category.
-Hence we can combine the Borel's construction and our minimal construction.
-The equivariant cochain complex can be realized as a homotopy limit.
-In particular, we have the following theorem. \begin{theorem*} Let compact Lie group $G$ acts on oriented flow category $\cC$ and preserves the orientations.
-Then there is a cochain complex $(BC_G,d^G_{BC})$, the homotopy type of the cochain complex is unique, i.e. independent of all the choices we made along the construction, in particular, the choice of finite dimensional approximations of the classifying space $EG\to BG$. \end{theorem*}
+One typical method is approximating the homotopy quotient.
+Bourgeois and Oancea \cite{bourgeois2013gysin} used a construction inspired by the cascades method to define the $S^1$-equivariant symplectic homology in this spirit.
+In our case, the homotopy quotient construction is very natural on the level of flow categories.
+Hence we can combine the Borel's construction and our minimal construction and realize the equivariant cochain complex as a homotopy limit. \begin{theorem*} Assume a compact Lie group $G$ acts on an oriented flow category $\cC$ and preserves the orientations.
+Then there is a cochain complex $(\BC^G,d^G_{\BC})$, whose homotopy type is unique, i.e.\ independent of all the choices in the construction, in particular, the choice of finite dimensional approximations of the classifying space $EG\to BG$. \end{theorem*}